unstartdev/unstartdev.github.io/_posts/2025-07-03-eap-script.md

 ### Questions

 1. How can we build trust and understanding with our neighbors?

+    A By visiting them frequently.

+    **B By getting to know each other.**

+    C By organizing parties together.

+    D By taking family vacations together.

 2. What should we do if we are likely to cause problems for our neighbors?

+    A Address problems appropriately when they occur.

+    B Apologize to our neighbors when problems occur.

+    **C Take action beforehand to avoid potential problems.**

+    D Immediately cease activities that may cause problems.

 3. How should we react if our neighbors are bothering us?

+    A We should involve the police for help.

+    B We should wait patiently for their explanations.

+    **C We should express our concerns and discuss solutions together.**

+    D We should involve more family members to address the problem.

 ## Lecture 1